prabhakarlab/Banksy/README.md

                           pcs = pcs, k_expr = ki, res = res, kspatial=1000,
                           spatialMode = 'kNN_r', k_geom = KNN_k,
                           instructions = instrs)
-#> Spatial mode is kNN_r, k_geom = 7
-#> Banksy matrix: 64.985 sec elapsed
-#> Consider to install these (optional) packages to run all possible Giotto commands:  RTriangle FactoMiner
-#>  Giotto does not automatically install all these packages as they are not absolutely required and this reduces the number of dependencies
-#> Warning in evaluate_spatial_locations(spatial_locs = spatial_locs, cores = cores, : There are non numeric or integer columns for the spatial location input at column position(s): 3
-#>  The first non-numeric column will be considered as a cell ID to test for consistency with the expression matrix
-#>  Other non numeric columns will be removed
-#> Starting PCA for banksy.
-#> hvg  was not found in the gene metadata information, all genes will be used
-#> PCA for banksy.: 2.094 sec elapsed
-#> UMAP for banksy.: 18.155 sec elapsed
-#> sNN for banksy.: 2.094 sec elapsed
-#> Clustering for banksy.: 4.336 sec elapsed
 ```

 Call to